Auditing Firm Indonesia

 FAQ’s about Auditing in Indonesia

-1. Companies that according to Law No. 40 Year 2007 meet the following conditions:
+According to Law No. 40 Year 2007, audit is required for companies that meet the following criteria:

 1. Companies with total assets and/or revenues exceeding fifty billion rupiah (IDR50,000,000,000).